JiaShengg/General-Assembly-Projects/project_5/README.md

 ---

-## Significant Findings and Recommendations
+## Significant Findings & Recommendations

 **General Findings from EDA**
 - There are nearly the same number of normalized observations in the testing dataset VS training dataset, indicating that the variance for the various features is well-represented.